 Metrics

 Our code is deployed to a staging environment before it goes to production so the metrics detailed below are available for both environments.
-The details below will focus mostly on production.
+The details below will focus on production.

 Application metrics